AtifElmasry/ad-bidding-ab-test-zalando-case-study/README.md

-# 🎯 Ad Bidding A/B Test – Zalando Case Study
+# 🎯 Ad Bidding A/B Test

 This is a fun and realistic A/B testing project where I analyze how two different ad bidding strategies—manual vs automated—perform across core marketing KPIs.